DeanGaffney/data-transactions-grails/README.md

 * When checking for duplicate entries a copy of the transactions file is made and as duplicates and new transactions are found they are written to this copy file.
 * Once all transactions are dealt with the old transactions file is deleted and the copy is renamed to the original file name.
 * To keep memory consumption low all IO is done line by line.
-* Any file IO is synchronized to stop several threads writing or reading the same transaction file and corrupting the data.
+* File write use write locks to stop several threads writing to the transaction file.
+* File reads use read locks to allow concurrent reads on the transaction file.
 * Once the data is inserted a response is returned to the client in the following format
   ```json
   {